Sv443/ComputerCraft-Projects/NTP/README.md

 ## NTP (Network Time Protocol)
-I made these scripts to have an ingame modem-based NTP service that provides a uniform timestamp for passed ingame time.
+I made these scripts to have an ingame modem-based NTP service that provides a uniform timestamp for ingame time.
 In the future the real UTC timestamp could also be provided alongside.

 <br>

 ## Scripts:
-- [NTP Server](./NTP-Server/) - Sends out the current ingame timestamp via wireless modem.
+- [NTP Server](./NTP-Server/README.md) - Sends out the current ingame timestamp via wireless modem.
 Requirement for the other scripts.
-- [NTP Clock](./NTP-Clock/) - Monitor-based NTP clock and calendar for ingame time
+- [NTP Clock](./NTP-Clock/README.md) - Monitor-based NTP clock and calendar for ingame time

 <br><br>

 ## Ingame time standard:
-The [NTP Server](./NTP-Server/) needs to be placed once, in always loaded chunks.
+The [NTP Server](./NTP-Server/README.md) needs to be placed once, in the spawn chunks or next to a chunk loader.
 It will send out the current ingame timestamp once per tick on port 123.

 ### Timestamp format: